nomiddleman/nomiddleman-woocommerce/README.md

 Autopay Mode
 ============
-### Autopay Mode builds on Classic Mode with the following additions
+### Autopay Mode builds on Classic Mode with the following additions:

 - Scans blockchain APIs for transactions that match your orders
 - Updates orders to processing once a matching transaction is found